sriemer/fix-opensuse-leap-15-upgrade-encrypted-dud/README.md

 ```

 A directory `linux` should appear. `linuxrc` is looking for that directory on
-all partitions and picks up the DUD automatically this way.
-The option `dud=1`
+all USB partitions and picks up the DUD automatically this way.
+The option
-can make this more visible.
-But it is rather meant for the case of only one
+`dud=1` can make this more visible.
-DVD drive providing both, the regular media and the DUD.

 **Tested** in affected QEMU/KVM VM with emulated SATA disk + LUKS.
 Works.